-Each year thousands of people spend a night or more in the Shenandoah’s backcountry.
+Each year thousands of people spend a night or more in Shenandoah’s backcountry.
 While visitors seek the backcountry for isolation, the cumulative actions of everyone in these areas can have dire effects on the resources we seek to enjoy.
-We can mitigate these effects by following Leave No Trace principles, as well as observing park backcountry regulations.
-The following regulations exist to keep Shenandoah's wilderness wild and untrammeled for you and for future generations of hikers and campers.
+We can mitigate these effects by following Leave No Trace principles, as well as observing Park backcountry regulations.
+The following regulations exist to keep Shenandoah's wilderness wild and untrammeled for you and for future generations of hikers.

 Allow time in your trip to look for a legal, comfortable, and safe place to camp before dark.
 It is strongly recommended that you camp at pre-existing campsites; these campsites have been created and established by prior visitor use and are not posted, signed, or designated by the Park.
 Remember, good campsites are found, not made!
 Campsites must be at least:

 Believe it or not, storing your food properly while in Shenandoah is one of the most important steps you can take to protect wildlife and help keep yourself safe.
 Allowing a bear, or any other wild animal, to obtain human food, even once, can lead to aggressive behavior.

 Unattended or poorly-managed campfires have caused thousands of acres of wildland fires to burn in Shenandoah.
 Illegal campfires also sterilize the ground, scar rocks, and consume wood that turns into the soil that plants need to thrive.
 Because of this, campfires are only permitted at park-constructed fireplaces found at Appalachian Trail huts and day-use shelters.
 If you want to have a campfire, consider staying in one of our developed campgrounds or at nearby National Forest Service land.